LeafMountain/TreeBranchWebsite/_projects/0-lovberg/cf/1-moveSystem.md

 </center>
 <br>

 A huge takeway from making this move system was the importance of the camera movement and positioning.
-The camera following when the player moved too far away mad a huge difference in the feeling of control.
+The camera following when the player moved too far away made a huge difference in the feeling of control.